Yutaka Yoshie: Freelancer (2006–2024)

-On February 6, 2010, Yoshie made his debut for Pro Wrestling Noah in a match, where he defeated Shuhei Taniguchi.
-In June Yoshie made another return to NJPW to compete in the J Sports Crown Openweight 6 Man Tag Tournament, where, under a mask and the ring name Pink Strong Machine, he teamed with Super Strong Machine and Tonga Strong Machine.
+On February 6, 2010, Yoshie debuted for Pro Wrestling Noah in a match where he defeated Shuhei Taniguchi.
+In June, Yoshie made another return to NJPW to compete in the J Sports Crown Openweight 6 Man Tag Tournament, where, under a mask and the ring name Pink Strong Machine, he teamed with Super Strong Machine and Tonga Strong Machine.
 The team was eliminated in the second round by Prince Devitt, Ryusuke Taguchi and Hirooki Goto.
-In April 2012, Yoshie entered AJPW's 2012 Champion Carnival, however, an ankle fracture on April 23 forced him to pull out of the tournament.
+In April 2012, Yoshie entered AJPW's 2012 Champion Carnival, but an ankle fracture on April 23 forced him to pull out of the tournament.
 Yoshie returned to the ring at an AJPW event on January 20, 2013, when he teamed with Kenso to defeat Mazada and Sushi in a tag team match.
 The following month, Yoshie formed the Momokuro-gun tag team with Black Tiger V. On February 24, Yoshie returned to Pro Wrestling Noah, defeating Masao Inoue in a singles match.
 On January 26, 2014, Yoshie formed a super heavyweight tag team with Triple Crown Heavyweight Champion Akebono.
 The team won AJPW's World Tag Team Championship on March 22, 2015, by defeating Jun Akiyama and Takao Omori.
 They lost the title to Go Shiozaki and Kento Miyahara on May 6.

 On November 23, 2017, Yoshie and Shogun Okamoto won Zero1's 2017 Furinkazan Tag Tournament, defeating Yuko Miyamoto and Yusaku Obata in the finals.
 On January 1, 2018, Yoshie and Okamoto defeated Hideki Suzuki and Kohei Sato to win the NWA Intercontinental Tag Team Championship.

+Death

+On March 10, 2024, Yoshie wrestled in a show for All Japan Pro Wrestling at the Gunma Convention Center in Takasaki.
+He teamed up with Ryo Inoue in a loss to the team of Hokuto Omori and Ryoji Sai.
+After the match, he went backstage to be interviewed by the press.
+After the interview, he went back to the locker room, where he suddenly collapsed.
+He was immediately rushed to a nearby hospital in Takasaki, where he was declared dead at the age of 50.
+The following day, Suwama and Yoshie's family confirmed that Yoshie's death was due to arteriosclerosis.